Amadou-D/Personal-Discord-Music-Bot/README.md

     Songs not playing?
 Check if YouTube cookies are required.
     Still having issues?
 Open an issue or check the logs for errors.

-Let me know if you need any edits! 🚀🎵
+Let me know if you need any edits! - Amadou